-On January 9, 2014 MTA closed a \$350 revolving working capital liquidity facility with the Royal Bank of Canada which is expected to remain in place until July 7, 2017.
+MTA Revenue Anticipation Notes - On January 9, 2014 MTA closed a \$350 revolving working capital liquidity facility with the Royal Bank of Canada which is expected to remain in place until July 7, 2017.
 Draws on the facility will be taxable, as such this facility is intended to be used only for operating needs of MTA and the related entities.
-No draws have been made on the facility and none are contemplated.
-This is intended to be a resource to ensure liquidity for future unexpected events.
-There are modest conditions precedent to a draw which will require about 2-3 days' notice.
+No draws have been made on the facility to date.